 Extended warranties are typically offered by the credit card network, like Visa or Mastercard, rather than by an individual bank or by specific credit card.
 To find out if your card offers extended warranty coverage, check its benefits guide or contact your issuer directly for details.

 Which Credit Cards Offer Extended Warranties?

 Extended warranties are actually a much more common credit card perk than you might expect.
-Here are some of the cards that offer such coverage.
+Here is one of the cards that offer such coverage.

 How Do You Use an Extended Warranty?

 While you have to be careful of exclusions, extended warranties are not difficult to invoke.
 Let's say you purchased a new food processor for $200 using a credit card with extended warranty coverage.
 Here are the steps to take to ensure your purchase will be covered:

 - Keep your receipt: First, make sure you keep the receipt—whether it's an actual paper receipt or an electronic version.
 If necessary, fill out the manufacturer's warranty and register your purchase.
 After a year and a half of making soups, sauces and pie crusts galore, the food processor suddenly stops working.
 Even though the manufacturer's warranty ended at one year, you can lean on your credit card to help you either repair or replace the appliance.